emscripten-core/emscripten/site/source/docs/getting_started/FAQ.rst

 Why is my compiled code big?
 ============================

-Make sure you build with ``-O2`` so code is optimized and minified.
-You should also set up gzip compression on your webserver, which all browsers now support.
+Make sure you build with ``-O3`` or ``-Os`` so code is fully optimized and minified.
+You should use the closure compiler, gzip compression on your webserver, etc., see the :ref:`section on code size in Optimizing code <optimizing-code-size>`.

-.. note:: You can :ref:`use the closure compiler <emcc-closure>` to reduce code size even further (``--closure 1``).
-However that will require that your code be prepared for closure compiler advanced optimizations, including proper exports and so forth.
-It is usually not worth the effort over an optimized build and supporting gzip on your webserver.